JoshuaPark823/annotation-extension/README.md

 - Close : (the closing number of tags of the annotator's work block)
 - Difference : (the number of tags applied by the annotator during the current work block)

+### Logic
+- We actually don't care which button they press (next or previous).
+Let's say that as soon as the page refreshes, we set a variable as the initial number of tags we see on screen.
+If they had pressed next, this would be 0, if they had pressed previous, this would be prev_amount.
+- Case (Next): Init is zero, user applies n, button press appies += n.
+- Case (Previous): Init is prev_amount, if user removes one then n = -1 and new_amount = prev_amount - 1, and a button press applies += n (which is += -1 here).
+Assuming they add on, then n would be positive and behaviour would be same as case 1.

 ### Notes
 - So basically the background.js script monitors what the user is doing and injects the foreground script appropriately.